MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/playstream-hooks-rules-conditions-and-actions.md

 ---
-title: PlayStream Hooks - Rules, Conditions, and Actions
+title: PlayStream hooks - rules, conditions, and actions
 author: v-thopra
 description: Describes how to configure the trigger, conditions and actions that make up a Rule to hook PlayStream events. ms.author: v-thopra